SoeRatch/React-From-Scratch/README.md

 		->activate it in webpack.config.js.
 			Require it and add it to the plugins section of the config ->restart dev task, we’ll be able to see Hello world! in the console.

+STEP7: Babel setup -Babel takes modern JavaScript and transpiles it - converts it to the old version of
+					JavaScript that can be executed in the browsers that don’t support modern JavaScript standards.

+				    -> npm install --save-dev babel-core babel-loader babel-preset-env babel-preset-react install the above four packages

+				    -> create .babelrc file  // Babel has this default config file {
+						  "presets": ["env", "react"]
+						}
+					-> This will tell Babel to use two presets we just installed.

+					-> update webpack.config.js to use Babel loader for .js and .jsx files.